sirius-ms/sirius-docs.github.io/docs/_pages/io.md

 same score ([typically due to adducts](#molecular-formula-summary)), we select one molecular formula for each feature, namely the molecular formula for which the CANOPUS probability of the most specific class is highest.

+When exporting summaries for the top <k> hits or all hits, only the CANOPUS formula summaries will be exported.

 #### De novo structure generation results summary {#de-novo-summary}

 The summary file `denovo_structure_identifications.[tsv|csv|xlsx]` contains the top-ranked (based on the CSI:FingerID score) de novo structure generation result for each feature.
 The file also reports the score from MSNovelist (`ModelScore`).